-When the Nymi Band fingerprint capture process completes, the results differ depending on the active group policy assigned through the NES Administrator Console.
+When the Nymi Band fingerprint capture process completes, the Nymi Band displays

+The next steps in the enrollment process depends on the settings in the NES policy.
 If the Band Label feature is enabled, users are prompted to assign the Band Label to their Nymi Band, as described in the next section.

 If the Band Label feature is disabled, the enrollment is completed after policy settings are applied.
-The Nymi Band vibrates twice quickly and a success message appears.
+The Nymi Band vibrates twice guickly and a success message appears.